GuideNepalInvestingNEPSESIPFDYoung Investor

 Three questions, asked once:

 1. How much can I sustainably invest each month?
 Pick a number you can hit twelve months in a row.
-Half of an aspirational number beats none of it.
+Half of an aspirational figure beats none of it.

 2. How much variance can I sit through without selling?
-The honest answer here sets your equity-vs-FD split, not the spreadsheet.
+The honest answer here sets your equity-vs-FD split.
+The spreadsheet doesn't.

-3. Will I let it run for 5 years before judging it?
+3. Will I leave it alone for 5 years before judging it?
 If yes, a SIP is the boring right answer.
-If no, you don't actually have a long horizon — work on the temperament before the asset allocation.
+If no, you don't actually have a long horizon, so work on the temperament before the asset allocation.

 Get those three right and which scheme, which broker, which 1-year vs 2-year FD becomes detail.
 Get them wrong and no vehicle saves you.